 - Lifetime thermostat warranty

-- Home Health Report Card and 29-point visual check on each visit
+- Home Health Report Card and 29-point visual check on every visit

-HVAC professionals recommend replacing your programmable thermostat with one that's "smart" to save money on your energy bill.
-This means it connects to Wi-Fi, so you can regulate your HVAC system from your smartphone or tablet from bed in the morning, or just about anyplace in the world.
-You'll receive real-time updates on how much energy you're using.
+HVAC professionals recommend updating your programmable thermostat with one that’s “smart” to save money on your energy bill.
+This means it connects to Wi-Fi, so you can regulate your HVAC system from your smartphone or tablet from bed in the morning, or just about anywhere in the world.
+You’ll get real-time updates on how much energy you’re consuming.

 The best smart thermostats for central heating have:

-- Wi-Fi capability with an app to manage it from a smartphone or computer.
+- Wi-Fi capabilities with an app to control it from a smartphone or computer.

 - A color screen that displays the current temperature and humidity levels at home, as well as outside weather forecasts so you can adapt accordingly.